Firestorm0986/frontend-proj/activities.md

+## NIO
+> Group events will occur each afternoon.
+These are intended to explore local area attractions and build family bonds.

+### Tuesday Afternoon
+> Hike and/or Bike coordinated by Johnner.
+There are 11 miles of trails and water around campus.
+We will go on an adventure and explore the surroundings toward the Dam.

+- Arial photos of Camp and Nearby [Shasta Dam](https://en.wikipedia.org/wiki/Shasta_Dam)

 <!--- This section is Cascading Style Sheet (CSS) and applies to HTML -->
 <style>
 /* "row style" is flexible size and aligns pictures in center */